xu-shawn/lc0/README.md

 --use-variance-scaling
 ```

-and the tuned values (excluding the prior weight) for masterkni's T1 are
+and the tuned values for masterkni's T1 are

 ```
 --cpuct=2.3097